Flankmain/reactsnips/README.md

 ### The following things had to be used because of the assignment:
 * `Node.js`
 * `React`
 * Any pre-existing database technology.
-(I chose `Mongoose`)
+(I chose `MongoDB` with `Mongoose`)

 ## choices
 I chose technologies based mainly on what was taught on the course.

-`Express`.js and `Mongoose`, for instance, were chosen because the course largely teaches those things already and I had a bunch of useful source code from previous weekly exercises.
+`Express` and `Mongoose` were chosen because the course largely teaches those things already and I had a bunch of useful source code from previous weekly exercises.

 `React` was chosen because I decided that using vanilla `JavaScript` and `pug` would lead to very ugly and verbose code.
 Additionally, I already had experience from the university's `React` code camp.

-Any non-mandatory packages that I actually understand decently well have descriptions in the dependencies section.
+Any packages that I understand decently well have descriptions in the dependencies section.

 #
 ## **Dependencies**